brogar2000/site/docs/index.md

 As we all know, this is the first release of an alpha quality software, so feel free to report bugs by opening issues against the repository.
 However, here are some known issues that we will attempt to fix in the next couple releases, so no need to report those

 * sometimes, the name or text of a control might not be announced, the speech saying something like ":button", mark the punctuation.
-This is most likely caused by at-spi sending events to Yggdrasil before the controls actually finished loading, so the control names and other attributes might not be filled in by the time Yggdrasil gets the event, though they aren't null since the data exists somewhere, just didn't exist then.
+This is most likely caused by at-spi sending events to Odilia before the controls actually finished loading, so the control names and other attributes might not be filled in by the time Odilia gets the event, though they aren't null since the data exists somewhere, just didn't exist then.

-* if a control uses something else than name or text to label itself, for example tooltips, Yggdrasil won't pick those as valid ways of labeling, so it will either speak the same as described above, or it could even say unlabeled in some cases
+* if a control uses something else than name or text to label itself, for example tooltips, Odilia won't pick those as valid ways of labeling, so it will either speak the same as described above, or it could even say unlabeled in some cases

 * currently, there's no other way to quit the screen reader other than sending it a keyboard interrupt signal, or killing the process in another way.
 This is because the binding generators we work with make stuff more complicated, so no keyboard handlers in this release.